Programs of Study

 Students must complete the Nursing Program within four academic years of the date of enrollment in Nursing courses.
 They must receive a C+ or better in all Nursing courses to progress in the program.

-By the conclusion of the program the student will be able to:
+By the conclusion of the program students will be able to:

 • Deliver safe, effective patient-centered care across the lifespan, populations, and continuum of care.